Join our board of directors and lend your voice to speak for retirement security for our members and all Canadians.

 - Representing the Association as required and supporting its advocacy and policy positions.

-There are five three-year positions that will come up for election at the June 2020 Annual Meeting of Members: Directors from B.C. & Yukon, Prairie & NWT, Ottawa & Nunavut, Quebec and Atlantic districts.
+There are four three-year positions that will come up for election at the June 2021 Annual Meeting of Members: directors from Prairie & NWT, Ontario and Ottawa & Nunavut districts as well as the vice president position.
 Nominations for all these positions will close at 4:00 p.m.
-EST on March 11, 2020.
+EST on March 24, 2021.

 If you’re interested in joining the National Association of Federal Retirees' board of directors and lending your voice to speak for security of retirement for our members and all Canadians, or if you would like more information, please email email@example.com to contact the nominating committee.
 The Association is committed to building a culturally diverse board and strongly encourages applications from women, visible minorities, Aboriginal Peoples and individuals with disabilities.
 Spousal members are also welcome to apply.